What’s the deal with eating placenta?

 Personal and public views of the placenta

 I will put my cards on the table and admit that I don’t have strong views about the consumption of placentas.
 Which is slightly strange, as I have strong views on lots of things, but not that.
 I have strong views that women should be able to engage in placentophagy in the comfort of their own homes and without being hassled if they want to, and strong views about the general fabulousness of the placenta, but as far as consuming it is concerned?
 Meh, not really bothered either way, sorry.
-I have cared for women who have consumed, printed, buried, encapsulated and slow cooked their babies’ afterbirths, and I even know of a woman who took a big bite out of her newly born placenta because she instinctively felt that was a good thing to do, and all power to her, but I’ve still never developed a strong view on the question of whether doing so carries special benefits.
+I have cared for women who have consumed, printed, buried, encapsulated and slow cooked their babies’ afterbirths, and I even know of a woman who took a big bite out of her newly born placenta because she instinctively felt that was a good thing to do.
+And all power to her.
+I’ve still never developed a strong view on the question of whether doing so carries special benefits.

 But even though I’m somewhat ambivalent on this topic and wearily used to the disdain in which many people hold women’s bodies and the reality of birth, I’m still saddened by the level of vehemence that they use to share that, especially online, and especially when they start wielding power that threatens women’s rights to do what they like with their own bodies.
 Ask me privately what I think about placentophagy and you’ll get the equivalent of that aforementioned ‘meh’.
 Show me a headline which sparks discussion about it being yukky or dangerous or needing intense regulation to be imposed upon women, though?
 Now I’m paying attention, although perhaps not for the reasons that were intended, and I start reflecting on my own experiences of encountering placentophagy and pondering the state of the evidence in this area.